 Get active indoors

 The weather may not be the best to get outdoors – so join an exercise group or physical activity program.
 There are many options such as yoga, dancing or even indoor swimming.
 For many of us, it may be more difficult to stay motivated and committed to being active during winter.
-However, making the time to be active for just 30 minutes every day can help you stay healthy, positive and happy.
+However, taking the time to be active for just 30 minutes every day can help you stay healthy, positive and happy.
 The easiest way to feel motivated for exercise is to do it with your friends or join a social group for exercise.
-While most of the exercise groups have been closed during the time of COVID-19, opt in for telehealth service or a personalised home exercise program to stay active in the comfort of your own home.
 ACH Group offers both telehealth and home exercise programs with our experienced exercise physiologists to customise a program that suits your need.

 Get your flu shot

-The flu can affect people of all ages, however, people with long-term medical conditions and who have weakened immune system are more likely to get the flu.
+The flu can affect people of all ages, however, people with long-term medical conditions and who have weakened immune systems are more likely to get the flu.